Deep Learning-Based Human Pose Estimation: A Survey

 For 3D multi-person HPE from monocular RGB images or videos, similar categories as 2D multi-person HPE are noted here: top-down approaches and bottom-up approaches as shown in Fig. \ref{fig:3dmultiframeworks} (a) and Fig. \ref{fig:3dmultiframeworks} (b), respectively.
-The comparison between 2D top-down and bottom-up approaches in Section \ref{2D multi-person} is also applicable for the 3D case.
+The comparison between 2D top-down and bottom-up approaches in Section \ref{2D multi-person} is applicable to the 3D case.